MattJOlson/MattJOlson.github.io/_posts/2016-12-12-testing-suave-webparts.md

     |> ...?
 {% endhighlight %}

-(I'm using NUnit, but that's more or less irrelevant.)
+(I'm using NUnit and [FsUnit](https://fsprojects.github.io/FsUnit/), but that's more or less irrelevant.)

 So we threw in an `HttpContext` with a well-populated request, and we'd like to examine the result... but we need to unwrap it first.
 This part